jwang-eng/jwang-eng.github.io/README.md

 # About Me
 ## My Interests: reading, shopping and planting.
 ## Websites I recommend
-•	[Vegetable Planting] (https://aptv.org/garden-party/tomato-planting/) – I can learn a lot of useful experience from.. the website.
+•	[Vegetable Planting] (https://aptv.org/garden-party/tomato-planting/) – I can learn a lot of useful experience from the website.

 •	[Amazon](https://www.amazon.com) - I can always buy what I need with a good price.